How Long Does It Take for Dog Stitches to Dissolve? Vet-Approved Facts & FAQ

 In Conclusion

 Your dog’s dissolvable stitches are unlikely to last more than a few weeks but could last up to 4 months.
 Make sure to ask your pet’s veterinarian when and if the sutures need to be removed.
 You probably won’t notice them at all, although sometimes people find external dissolvable stitches laying around after they’ve fallen out.
 Some dogs may experience localized swelling as their dissolvable stitches begin to break down.
-This usually isn’t cause for concern, but you should always let the vet who performed the surgery know you’re seeing something unusual.
-This will give them an opportunity to let you know if you should be concerned or not.
+This usually isn’t cause for concern, but you should always let the vet who performed the surgery know you are seeing something unusual.
+This will allow them to let you know if you should be concerned or not.